mrousavy/GameFinder/README.md

 ### Features
 * Select friends to compare games with
+* View friends details such as avatar, name, online status and profile URL
 * View all games you and the selected friends have in common
 * Launch games directly from **GameFinder**
+* Launch a random game when you can't decide
+* Material Design UI

 <p align="center">
     <img src="Images/demo.gif" alt="Demo GIF" width=800 />